open-telemetry/semantic-conventions/docs/attributes-registry/client.md

 | `client.port` | int | Client port number.
 [2] |`65123` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 |---|---|---|---|---|

-## Notes

-[1]: When observed from the server side, and when communicating through an intermediary, `client.address` SHOULD represent the client address behind any intermediaries,  for example proxies, if it's available.
+**[1]:** When observed from the server side, and when communicating through an intermediary, `client.address` SHOULD represent the client address behind any intermediaries,  for example proxies, if it's available.

-[2]: When observed from the server side, and when communicating through an intermediary, `client.port` SHOULD represent the client port behind any intermediaries,  for example proxies, if it's available.
+**[2]:** When observed from the server side, and when communicating through an intermediary, `client.port` SHOULD represent the client port behind any intermediaries,  for example proxies, if it's available.